1010 Midtown

 1010 Midtown is a 35-story, 124 m skyscraper in Atlanta, Georgia with 425 condominiums atop 38000 sqft of retail and dining space.
 The structure is part of the 12th & Midtown development, situated on approximately 2 acre on the block between 11th and 12th streets in Midtown Atlanta, the front of which follows the curve of Peachtree Street.
 The 1010 Midtown building also features a park-in-the-sky, which will be one of the largest environmentally green rooftops in the city.

 Daniel Corporation, Selig Enterprises, the Canyon-Johnson Urban Fund (CJUF), and MetLife combined forces to make 1010 Midtown, a key piece in the Midtown Mile, a reality.
 The building was designed by the architecture firm Rule Joy Trammell + Rubio and built by Brasfield & Gorrie.
 Construction of this first phase of the 12th & Midtown development began in August 2006 and was completed in early 2009.

 At the base of 1010 Midtown sit several restaurants, including Sugar Factory and Silverlake Ramen.
 It also houses a Bank of America branch and additional retail space fronting Peachtree Street.

 Incident

 On March 9, 2012, a man jumped to his death from the 35th floor of the building.

 Midtown Mile

-The Midtown Mile, a block that is expected to cover some 3000000 sqft when completed, will run along Peachtree Street and will be the newest location for high-end retail and dining activities in Atlanta.
-It will host a variety of flagship storefronts, restaurants, hotels and high-rises, of which, 1010 Midtown will be the first to be fully completed.
+1010 Midtown was the first phase to be completed under the "Midtown Mile" master plan, an ambitious retail initiative introduced in 2007 that envisioned 3,000,000 sq ft (280,000 m^{2}) of upscale street-level retail and dining along Peachtree Street.
+While the sweeping scope of the initiative was later scaled back following the economic downturn, the building successfully anchored the dense, four-block commercial development known as 12th & Midtown.